Bucks rally late in Antetokounmpo’s return for 117-113 win

-MILWAUKEE (AP) — Giannis Antetokounmpo returned from the NBA’s healthy and safety protocols to score 36 points on Saturday, but Wesley Matthews stole the spotlight when he knocked down a 3-pointer with 30.3 seconds left to give the Milwaukee Bucks their first lead en route to a 117-113 win over the Boston Celtics.
+Antetokounmpo got off to a slow start and scored seven points before halftime, Milwaukee trailed a COVID-depleted Celtics team 35-22.
+He shook off any remaining rust with 17 points in the third then added 12 more after Boston took a 13-point lead with five minutes to play.

-Seeing his first action since Dec.
-12, Antetokounmpo played 30 minutes and connected on 13 of 23 shots while shooting 10 for 15 from the free-throw line.
-Milwaukee also got center Bobby Portis and guard Donte DiVincenzo back from COVID-19 protocols in time for the televised Christmas showdown.
+”He’s a guy who likes his reps, the touches and feels he gets,” Bucks coach Mike Budenholzer said. ”It took a half for him to kind of knock the cobwebs off but he had a great second half and I’m really impressed by him.”

-Boston had just eight players available after putting Dennis Schroder in the protocols earlier Saturday, but took control behind Jaylen Brown, who scored 14 of his 25 points in the opening quarter.
-Jayson Tatum also scored 25 for Boston, which led by as many as 19 and went into halftime with a 35-22 advantage.
+Boston had just eight players available after putting Dennis Schroder in the protocols earlier Saturday, but took control for most of the game behind Jaylen Brown, who scored 14 of his 25 points in the opening quarter.
+Jayson Tatum also scored 25 for Boston, which led by as many as 19.

 Milwaukee trimmed the deficit to one when Middleton knocked down a 3 with 3:39 left in the third.
 But the Celtics answered with five straight and opened the fourth with a 8-0 run, including six from Parker, who converted a three-point play to make it 102-90 with 10:15 to play.

-Portis’ put-back with 8 minutes left was the start of the Bucks’ charge, tying the game at 111 when Antetokounmpo scored and drew a foul with 1:26 left.
+Portis’ put-back with 8 minutes left was the start of the Bucks’ charge.
+They tied the game at 111 when Antetokounmpo scored and drew a foul with 1:26 left.
 He missed the free throw and Brown made a pair on the other end to put Boston back in front.

 TIP-INS